-This tutorial explains how to build a firmware image for a supported Mbed OS device that you can update using the Device Management Update client (if the device is connected to Device Management), and how to flash this image to your device.
+This tutorial details how to build a full firmware image for a supported Mbed OS device that you can update using the Device Management Update client (if the device is connected to Device Management), and how to flash this image to your device.

 Compiling the firmware image